 - Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
 Active markets are those where transactions for the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis.
-AMP's Level 1 assets primarily consist of equity securities, mutual funds and money market funds that are listed on active exchanges which are included in investments on the consolidated balance sheets.
+AMP's Level 1 assets primarily consist of money market funds which are included in trustee funds on the consolidated balance sheets.
 AMP does not have any liabilities that meet the definition of Level 1. - Level 2 Pricing inputs are either directly or indirectly observable in the market as of the reporting date, other than quoted prices in active markets included in Level 1.
 Level 2 includes those financial instruments that are valued using models or other valuation methodologies based on assumptions that are observable in the marketplace throughout the full term of the instrument, can be derived from observable data or are supported by observable levels at which transactions are executed in the marketplace.
 These models are primarily industry-standard models that consider various assumptions, including quoted forward prices for commodities, time value, volatility factors, and current market and contractual prices for the underlying instruments, as well as other relevant economic measures.
-AMP's Level 2 assets consist primarily of debt securities.
 Liabilities in this category include natural gas swaps. - Level 3 Pricing inputs include inputs that are generally less observable from objective sources.
 These inputs may be used with internally developed methodologies that result in management's best estimate of fair value.
 AMP does not have any assets or liabilities that met the definition of Level 3.